Great storytelling is timeless.

 They give us a creative vision of what’s possible when you believe in something so strongly that you are willing to do anything to make it a reality.

-Why Learn From Storytelling Leaders:
+Why Learn Storytelling From Business Leaders:

 The eternal problem in human affairs is a general lack of good leadership.
 People and the institutions we form are easily corrupted over time by groupthink and the lure of the comfortable mediocrity of the status quo.